Caparrini/mloptimizer/README.md

 - Extensible with more machine learning algorithms that comply with the Scikit-Learn API
 - Customizable hyperparameter ranges
 - Customizable score functions
+- Optional mlflow compatibility for tracking the optimization process

 ## Installation